-- Equal Opportunity: It is mutually agreed that neither party shall discriminate on the basis of race, color, nationality, ethnic origin, age, sex or creed. - Financial Agreements: Financial stipulations may vary from one School to another.
-If a financial stipulation is to be provided, it is stated in a separate agreement and approved by the School, Professional Service student and LBC. - Termination: It is understood and agreed upon by the parties hereto that the School has the right to terminate the practicum/internship experience of the student whose health status is detrimental to the services provided the clients of the School.
-Further, the School has the right to terminate the practicum/internship if, in the opinion of the supervising counselor, the practicum/internship student's behavior is detrimental to the operation of the School and/or client care.
-Such action will not be taken by the School until the issues involved have been discussed with the Professional Service student and LBC.
-The names of the responsible individuals at the two institutions change with the implementations of the contract are:
+Equal Opportunity: It is mutually agreed that neither party shall discriminate on the basis of race, color, nationality, ethnic origin, age, sex or creed.

+Termination: It is understood and agreed upon by the parties hereto that the School has the right to terminate the practicum/internship experience of the student in the opinion of the supervising counselor, the practicum/internship student's behavior is detrimental to the operation of the School and/or client care.
+Such action will not be taken by the School until the issues involved have been discussed with the LBC student and LBC supervisor.